EXCLUSIVE FOR STUDENT LOAN PLANNER READERS

 Compare student loan refinancing options from multiple lenders with Credible

-*Limited time offer: In order to qualify for the $1,000 bonus, the amount refinanced must be equal to or more than $100,000.
-Borrowers who refinance a balance below $100,000, will receive a $500 bonus.
-Bonus is paid via e-giftcard.
+*Limited time offer: In order to qualify for the $1,250 bonus, the amount refinanced must be equal to or more than $100,000.
+Borrowers will receive a $750 bonus via e-giftcard from Credible and a $500 gift card from Student Loan Planner.
+Borrowers who refinance a balance below $100,000, will receive a $350 bonus via e-giftcard.

 Credible is an online marketplace that provides borrowers with competitive,